j0sephh123/jotube-basic/ROADMAP.md

 - __custom carousel__ - there is no need to use a library for this in particular
 - __better notification system__ - right now we have a very basic toast, which is not very good honestly
 - __have a way to see favorites__ - perhaps it would be good to have a separate view only for favorite screenshots
+- __create conditional wrapper component__ - i always end up creating such one, because it is more readable
 ---

 ## 🔍 To Groom